kieker-monitoring/PCARP/README.md

-# static and dynamic analysis of python software replication-package
+# Static and Dynamic Analysis of Python Software replication-package

 This is the replication package for the following paper:
 Static and Dynamic Analysis of Python Software